Learn how to make an Orange Julius at home with this simple and tasty Orange Julius recipe! Not quite a smoothie, not quite a juice, always delicious…

 One of the reasons I love to shop for produce at Walmart is their 100% freshness guarantee, which means that if I’m not completely satisfied with my produce purchase, I can just bring back my receipt to receive a full refund, no questions asked!
 There’s not even a need to bring back the spoiled items.

-Aside from some fresh, juicy and delicious navel oranges, you’ll probably also need to pick up a container of meringue powder -- you’ll find it in the cake decorating aisle.
-The remaining ingredients are staples that you most likely have on hand already: milk, confectioner's sugar, pure vanilla extract, and ice.
+Aside from some fresh, juicy and delicious navel oranges, you’ll probably also need to pick up a container of meringue powder — you’ll find it in the cake decorating aisle.
+The remaining ingredients are staples that you most likely have on hand already: milk, confectioners’ sugar, pure vanilla extract, and ice.

-Add 1 3/4 cups of it to your blender.
-To the orange juice add the milk, confectioner's sugar, meringue powder and vanilla extract, and blend thoroughly.
+Add 1 3/4 cups of orange juice to your blender.
+To the juice add the milk, confectioners’ sugar, meringue powder and vanilla extract, and blend thoroughly.
 Add the ice and blend again until smooth and frothy.

 This recipe makes enough for two large 16-oz. glasses, but we often split it up into four smaller 8-oz. servings.
 Either way, it’s a delicious and refreshing drink any time!

-Note: I know that my Orange Julius isn’t quite as orange as what you’d get in a store, but I wasn’t willing to add any food coloring, etc. to achieve that shade.
+NOTE: I know that my Orange Julius isn’t quite as orange as what you’d get in a store, but I wasn’t willing to add any food coloring, etc. to achieve that shade.
 I’ve heard rumors that flat orange pop is used as coloring in the original, so if you want a brighter shade, by all means give that a try.
 But we love it as is!